-The Department for Levelling-Up, Housing and Communities (DLUHC) has announced interim uplifts to Approved Documents L and F. It also announced the introduction of the Approved Document O, which is a new regulation concerning overheating in residential properties.
+The Department for Levelling-Up, Housing and Communities (DLUHC) has announced interim uplifts to Approved Documents L and F, alongside new specifications that include the introduction of the Approved Document O, which is a new regulation concerning overheating in residential properties.
 This is part of the government’s effort to enforce a 30% cut in carbon emissions for all new homes.
 The changes will be implemented in June 2022.
 There will be a one-year transition period to allow for planning applications underway at that time.
 The hope is that the changes will help us to achieve the 2025 Future Homes Standard, which will see new homes emit 75-80% less carbon than under present regulations.

 But what are these new regulations?
 How will they affect London homeowners?
 Is your dream home improvement project now no longer viable?
 In this article, we hope to settle your concerns.
 We’ll be breaking down each of the regulation updates and explaining which home improvements can keep your home up to date.